saucelabs/sauce-docs/docs/error-reporting/security-compliance/privacy-control.md

 ```

 ## Extensions for Native UNIX Dumps
-If you are using our advanced debugger for Linux, FreeBSD and IllumOS-based systems you are able to modify and censor personally identifiable information through our plugin system, either with LUA or C plugins.
+If you are using our advanced debugger for Linux, FreeBSD and IllumOS-based systems, you are able to modify and censor personally identifiable information through our plugin system, either with LUA or C plugins.
 For more information, see [Plugins for ptrace](https://support.backtrace.io/hc/en-us/articles/360040516951-Plugins-for-ptrace).

 ## For On-Premise Customers Using coronerd